 Or are you decorating indoors this Halloween?
 Why not have a go at making this Halloween pumpkin garland?
 It is a great way to use up all your fabric scraps.

-Have you enjoyed my post on how to make a Halloween rag wreath?
-Think you might make your own?
+Think you might make your own Halloween door wreaths or do you have other DIY Halloween wreath ideas?
 I would love to see your creations.
 Post me a comment below, or why not post me a picture via my social channels?